mrkmarron/logpp/README.md

 remote server.
 This can be done by setting the `flushTarget` option as `file` or `network` and providing the file/url as the `logSink` option value.
-In these configurations the logging data is written directly to the sink without any extra processing in the JavaScript layer.
+In these configurations the logging data is written directly to the sink without any extra callbacks in the JavaScript layer.

 For the most general case Log++ also supports a callback that is invoked whenever a block of data is processed from the `emit` log.
 This allows the application